FAQ: The Covenant on Civil & Political Rights (ICCPR)

 On March 13 and 14, 2014, the Human Rights Committee conducted its review of the United States report in two public meetings held at the United Nations in Geneva.
 While originally scheduled for October 2013, these meetings were pushed back due to the U.S. government shutdown.
 Representatives from the U.S. addressed the Committee and answered questions by its members.
 Part of the review was based on a list of issues and questions that the Committee identified in Geneva during its March 2013 session.
 The government's replies to the List of Issues are available here.

-At the end of its March session, the Human Rights Committee issued a list of observations and recommendations regarding U.S. compliance with the ICCPR, available here.
+At the end of its March session, the Human Rights Committee issued a list of observations and recommendations regarding U.S. compliance with the ICCPR.
 The Concluding Observations on the U.S. report advise progress to be made and evaluated at the next review.
 Among its recommendations, the Committee often identifies areas of concern and asks for additional information from the U.S., to be supplied within one year, on measures taken to address them.
+You can read the U.S.’s One-Year Follow-Up Response here.
 While the recommendations are not legally binding, they place an important moral obligation on the U.S. government, which has committed itself to complying with the treaty.
 The recommendations are also used to assess progress toward implementing the ICCPR and to identify areas for improvement.

 What is the role of non-governmental organizations (NGOs) like human rights and civil liberties groups in the treaty compliance process?